Think Bigger From Filmora User Guide

 4. Preview the Video

 You can play the video to check whether all silent parts are removed perfectly or not.
 If you are not satisfied with the result, you can adjust the three audio parameters above.
-Then click Restart to delete the silent parts.
+Then click Analyze to delete the silent parts.

 5. Export to Timeline